About Us

 • Sunscreen.

-In this region, the climate is tropical and rainy, and you can visit different places such as Tambopata, Monkey Island, among others; however, during the season that runs from May to September, rainfall decreases, so keep these details in mind and bring:
+In this region, the climate is tropical and rainy, and you can visit different places such as Tambopata, Monkey Island, among others, but during the season from May to September the rain decreases; so keep these details in mind and bring:

 • Insect repellent.